Functional Analysis and Exterior Calculus on Mixed-Dimensional Geometries: Background and notation

-While we will refer to $\mathfrak{F}$ as a forest, we note that it can also be represented by a rooted tree with $I$ as the map to the branches $\mathfrak{S}_i$.
-When using the interpretation of the forest as a rooted tree, we will use the index $0$ for the (global) root, and denote the tree corresponding to the forest $\mathfrak{F}$ with $0$ as the root of $\mathfrak{S}$.
-We slightly abuse notation by using the trees and forests also as index sets, e.g. write $j \in \mathfrak{F}$ to denote the indexes of all nodes in the forest $\mathfrak{F}$.
+While we will refer to $\mathfrak{F}$ as a forest, we note that it can be represented by a star graph with each leaf corresponding to the root of DAG $\mathfrak{S}_i$ with $i \in I$.
+When using the interpretation of the forest as a star graph, we will use the index $0$ for the (global) root.
+In order to simplify summations, we slightly abuse notation by using DAGs and the forest also as index sets, e.g. write $j \in \mathfrak{F}$ to denote the indexes of all nodes in the forest $\mathfrak{F}$.